povilasb/blog/posts/linux-network-routing-table.rst

 virtual network devices, etc.
 On Linux when the network packets arrive to one of these devices, these packets are handled by device drivers and then put to networking stack.
-Which then forwards packets to appropriate application to handle.
+Then packets are dispatched to appropriate application to handle.

 When the packets are sent, they are put to networking stack, e.g. via BSD sockets API.